werf/werf/docs/pages/reference/stages_and_images.md

 ## Stage dependencies

-_Stage dependency_ is some piece of data that affects stage _signature_.
+_Stage dependency_ is a piece of data that affects the stage _signature_.
 Stage dependency may be represented by:

- - some file from git repo with its content;
+ - some file from a git repo with its contents;
- - instructions to build stage specified in `werf.yaml`;
+ - instructions to build stage defined in the `werf.yaml`;
- - arbitrary string specified by user in `werf.yaml`; etc.
+ - the arbitrary string specified by the user in the `werf.yaml`;
+ - and so on.

-Most _stage dependencies_ are specified in `werf.yaml`, others relate to a runtime.
+Most _stage dependencies_ are specified in the `werf.yaml`, others relate to a runtime.

-Tables below represent Dockerfile image, Stapel image and [Stapel artifact]({{ site.baseurl }}/documentation/configuration/stapel_artifact.html) _stages dependencies_.
+The tables below illustrate dependencies of a Dockerfile image, a Stapel image, and a [Stapel artifact]({{ site.baseurl }}/documentation/configuration/stapel_artifact.html) _stages dependencies_.
-Each row describes dependencies for certain stage.
+Each row describes dependencies for a certain stage.
-Left column consists of short descriptions of dependencies, right includes related `werf.yaml` directives and contains relevant references for more information.
+Left column contains a short description of dependencies, right column includes related `werf.yaml` directives and contains relevant references for more information.

 <div class="tabs">
   <a href="javascript:void(0)" id="image-from-dockerfile-dependencies" class="tabs__btn dependencies-btn">Dockerfile Image</a>